Faustas156/NeonLite/README.md

   * Uses an online banlist to highlight cheaters in red (Automatically updated, does not require downloading any updates).
 * Apocalypse, begone!
   * Changes the visual aspects of the central heaven, making it more beautiful.
+* HUD Manager
+  * Allows you to remove visual changes to the game, such as overlays and portraits in-game!
+  * Was the ambience in the game TOO LOUD ???
+Now you can toggle to remove it! (thanks to steel for suggesting this!)

 ## Installation & Usage